ModDota/moddota.github.io/_articles/scripting/Typescript/tooltip-generator.md

 Most of the time, you'll only use this tool no more than once, to turn your current KV into code.
 After that, the assumption is that you'll continue creating the rest of the tooltips using the Tooltip Generator.
 If your addon is completely empty, you don't need it at all.

 Note that the Codemaker isn't, and cannot be perfect, due to the nature of how localization KVs are defined.
-It looks for keywords like _Description, _Lore, _Note etc. to pinpoint the actual ability name, then groups all similar KVs to that ability.
-Abilities that have very similar naming scheme can be mistakenly grouped together; for example, in vanilla Dota, the "ice_blast" and "ice_blast_release" abilities were grouped as one, since it thought "_release" was one of the ability specials of "ice_blast".
+It looks for keywords like `_Description`, `_Lore`, `_Note` etc. to pinpoint the actual ability name, then groups all similar KVs to that ability.
+Abilities that have very similar naming scheme can be mistakenly grouped together; for example, in vanilla Dota, the `ice_blast` and `ice_blast_release` abilities were grouped as one, since it thought `_release` was one of the ability specials of `ice_blast`.
 Just make sure to take a look at the code after running the script and fix the mistakes manually, if any.

-The script assumes that everything that begins with "Dota_Tooltip_Ability_..." is an ability, and everything that begins with "Dota_Tooltip_modifier_..." is a modifier (case insensitive).
+The script assumes that everything that begins with `Dota_Tooltip_Ability_...` is an ability, and everything that begins with `Dota_Tooltip_modifier_...` is a modifier (case insensitive).
 Everything else is regarded as a Standard Tooltip.
 That means that depending on your KVs, you might have to make changes to the compiler before running it in order to have it work on your addon's localization files.

 You can find the Tooltip Codemaker in [this github repo](https://github.com/Shushishtok/tooltip-codemaker).
 Follow the readme for instructions on how to use it.